-1. Farmer’s Market – Kick off your day at the Washington County Farmer’s Market!
-The market is the headquarters for the Home Grown Farm Tour where information will be available all day.
+1. Potosi Farmer’s Market – Kick off your day at the Washington County Farmer’s Market- headquarters for the Home Grown Farm Tour where tour information, self-guided maps and brochures will be available 8 am – 2 pm.
+If you prefer to let us do the driving, there will be guided tours on an airconditioned van, leaving from the market for $8 per person.
+From 10 am – 1 pm Ag Specialists from Lincoln University will present tips on plant disease management, natural pest control and other garden techniques.
 The market provides the area with locally grown fresh fruits, vegetables, plants, jams, jellies, breads and other goods throughout the summer.
-Take a stroll through the vendor booths and talk to the farmers who grow your food!
-Open Saturday from 8:00 am to 2:00 pm or sellout.
-This year there will be demonstrations thorough the day including: weaving, spinning, knitting and quilting.
-Click here for Google map.
+Stroll through the market and talk to the farmers who grow your food!
+Market Schedule - Saturdays from 8 am to sellout (Noonish), mid-June thru October.
 Behind the County Courthouse at 102 N. Missouri Street, Potosi.

-2. The Country Corner Antiques & Florist – Step back in time when you visit The Country Corner, featuring hand picked antiques.
+4. The Country Corner Antiques & Florist – Step back in time when you visit The Country Corner Florist, Antiques & Gifts featuring handpicked antiques.
 You can also browse our gift shop to find modern and unique gifts, jewelry, accessories, home décor, candles, children’s novelties and much more.
-Sample our freshly made fudge or pick up a snack and cold beverage.
+Sample our smooth and creamy freshly made fudge or pick up a snack and cold beverage.
 You will see our homegrown mums in the outdoor mum garden.
-Check out the greenhouse with plants, birdhouses, lawn and garden decorations.
-Meet our baby goats and sample some of the goats milk products, lotions and more.
-We are located next to the Lion’s Club Fairgrounds.
-Lots of parking!
+Check out other plants, birdhouses and garden decorations.
+Lots of room to park to meet up with friends and find special sales at our shop.
+Stop by and visit.
 10052 W. State Hwy.
-8, Potosi
+8, Potosi -

-5. Edg-Clif Farms & Vineyard – A third generation farm that has been repurposed as a vineyard and winery.
-Enjoy the vintage buildings and beautiful organic vegetable and flower garden adjacent to the vineyards!
-Edg-Clif chambourcin grape vines produce some of the best Missouri wines.
-Wine tastings and tours of vineyards and winery.
+5. Edg-Clif Farms & Vineyard – A third generation farm, repurposed as a vineyard and winery.
+Enjoy the vintage buildings and beautiful organic vegetable and flower gardens!
+Taste award-winning wines from our chambourcin grapes.
+New this year is Edg-Clif Brewing Company, offering hand crafted beers.
 Snacks and restrooms available.
-Edg-Clif will be open from 10:00 am to 4:00 pm for tour on Saturday.
-Tours will be held at 10:30, 12:30 & 3:00.
+Edg-Clif will be open from 10 am to 4 pm on Saturday and tours will be held at 10:30, 12:30 & 3:00.
 Live music provided by The Idea Men from 2 - 5 pm.
-Regular hours are 11:00 am to 5:00 pm Saturday, Sunday and holiday Mondays.
-Open Fridays from 2:00 - 7:00pm during the summer.
-10035 Edg-Clif Drive, Potosi.
+Regular hours are 11 am to 5 pm Saturday, Sunday and holiday Mondays.
+Open Fridays from 2 - 7pm Memorial Day – Halloween.
+10035 Edg-Clif Drive, Potosi

-5. Hill Family Farm — The Hills have owned this farm since 1996.
-They have a large vegetable garden and two jersey cows named Buttercup and Rosalie.
-They both became mamas this year and their calves are Isabelle and Bella.
-You can purchase milk and eggs from but please bring your own glass jar.
-Dave will give a milking demonstration at 3:00pm.
-The Hills provide the milk for some of the cheeses that will be sampled at the Field Dinner.
-Click here for Google map.
+10. Hill Family Farm — The Hills have owned this farm since 1996.
+They have a large vegetable garden and a milk cow named Elsie.
+Dave loves to tell a story and how he got this cow is a good one!
+You can purchase milk and eggs but please bring your own glass jar.
+There will be a milking demonstration at 3 PM.
+The Hills provide the milk for some of the cheeses that will be sampled at the Field Dinner Saturday night.
 10154 Younker Road, Potosi (First farm on your right.)

-11. Farmhouse 1807 is named for the 207 year old farmhouse still standing proudly on the original farmland.
-See sheep and alpacas graising in the field.
-Browse the General Store filled with antiques, wood items and architectural birdhouses.
-Meet Rick and Virginia, the artists in residence and members of American Craftsman, have both been featured in Country Living Magazine.
-Attend on e of the talks by Linda Tanner, Carl Wilson, Ethel Hickey, Colleen Smith and Virginia Lichance, starting at 10:30 and each hour all day.
-Walk the grounds, shop the store or the different vendors.
+11. Farmhouse 1807 — Named for the 207-year old farmhouse still standing proudly on the original farmland.
+See sheep and alpacas grazing in the field.
+Browse the General Store filled with antiques, wood items & architectural birdhouses.
+Meet Rick, the craft-style artist in residence and member of The American Craftsman’s Guild who has been featured in Country Living Magazine.
+Stroll around the property, shop the store or just sit and enjoy the scenery.
 Take home fresh baked goods and veggies while they last!
-Open Saturday 10:00 am to 4:00 pm.
-Click here for Google map.
+Open Saturday 10 am to 4 pm.
 20637 S. Route 21, Caledonia.
 573-315-0257